bekk/bekk-christmas/post/react/flow-to-typescript.md

 What is the current state of out application?
 What do we need to do get it ready?

 In the clients repository there is tree clients, web - app - widget.
 Code is grouped by domain and module, with platform specific implementations residing next to each other.
 Up until that point we used custom file extensions to separate web and native implementations.
 The native bundler would look for files with extensions .native.js and .js and web bundler would look for .web.js and .js.
 A component folder could contain both a index.web.js and a index.native.js and when importing said component you would refer only refer to the base folder and let the bundler pick the correct implementation.
 This worked great and ensured correct files where bundle for the platform.
-However, static code analyses, ESlint and Flow, would get lost when importing and often pick the wrong implementation.
+However, static code analyses, ESLint and Flow, would get lost when importing and often pick the wrong implementation.
 Resulting import being resolved to the wrong platform and a lot of false negatives and false positives.

 It is easy to regarded this as a limitation in the utilities, but actually it is symptoms of how much a anti pattern the platform extensions is.
 It became apparent that it had to go.
 All index.native.js and index.web.js was renamed to native.js and web.js.
 As a result imports was extended with /native /web.
 The result was rather nice.
 Instead of hiding the complexity of a dual implementation, it was highlighted.

 With improved ability for static analyses, it was time put it to use, find unused code.
 The easiest code to convert is the code that does not exist.
-ESlint can detect if a variable or method is unused within the file, which is great.
+ESLint can detect if a variable or method is unused within the file, which is great.
 However once you add a export in front of it your on your own.
 Finding unused code across the whole repository has usually been a combination of gut feeling and find in all files.
 The goal was to detect all unused exports and remove it.
 Luckily this is not a new problem there are several packages available.
 The implementation in js-unused-exports was relatively easy to understand, so I forked the hell out of it.
 Sure sex is great, but have you ever pruned 812 unused exports.

 ## Choosing a strategy